cobbzilla/yuebing/README.md

 * Automatic periodic scanning of source bucket for new media
 * Add and change media metadata; edits are stored on the destination bucket, source media is never modified
 * Configurable output profiles.
 Default is DASH-mp4 with multiple sub-profiles
-* User account info is also stored on the destination bucket, optionally encrypted
+* MediaItem account info is also stored on the destination bucket, optionally encrypted
   * If encryption key is changed, admin can migrate users to the new key with web admin console

 ## Installation